It took me three weeks to find my rental home in Copenhagen, Denmark. In this article, I shared my experiences and tips to find accommodation.

 Primary concern: How to stand out from hundreds of applications

-Most people I met told me that they have sent at least 50 emails to the landlords but still no reply.
+Most people I met told me they have sent at least 50 emails to the landlords but still no reply.
 Yes, it’s true.

 Many people are looking for an apartment in Copenhagen at the same time, so the landlord surely receives tons of messages and emails.

 To me, applying for private housing is much more complicated than applying for a job.
 You need to stand out!